ManethKulatunge/COMP400_YoutubeResearch/README.md

 text_classification - consists of notebook and python script related to text classification

+breadth_first - code and files related to breadth first selenium scraper

+depth_first - code and files related to depth first selenium scraper

 ## Experiment Summary and Progress

 There are broadly two components to my experiment.
 Web Scraping and Text Classification.
-I have currently worked on Text Classification where we can pass in text (youtube comments, title etc) that we want to classify and have the model spit out a label (class value) which tells us if it is a conspiracy or not.
+I have currently worked on Text Classification where we can pass in text (youtube comments, title etc) that we want to classify and have the model return a label (class value) which tells us if it is a conspiracy or not.

-The web scraper will assist me with mimicking general user interactions and the recommendation system on Youtube based on a survey Professor Vybihal conducted for a former Youtube analysis-based project.
-This scraper will find the text related to the newly suggested videos and use the aforementioned model.
+The web scraper will assist me with obtaining suggestions made by the recommendation system and use the aforementioned model to classify the recommended videos